Bird Identifier Guide

 Fact:

-Female Blackbirds are, in fact, brown!
+Female blackbirds are, in fact, brown!
 They do share the same yellow features, though.

 Song Thrush